Wix is undisputed as a champion of website building. Anyone looking for an easy website builder will undoubtedly find Wix in the results.

 So to put it simply, Wix has decent customer support, but it’s nothing phenomenal.
 Live chat is unfortunately missing and the knowledge base could be a little more in-depth, but Wix still has almost everything you need and a solid community of users to help you out.

 Here’s the final measure for Wix: is it secure, and is it reliable in its performance?

 Let’s take the first point.
 Because Wix basically handles everything about your website for you, it’s good to have high expectations about their security protocols.
 Except, there’s one problem.

 I can’t really find any official information about them.
 That’s not to say that Wix doesn’t have security…but the lack of transparency is a little unfortunate and does make me skeptical.
-Still, there are a couple things I fished out.
+Still, there are a couple of things I fished out.